IVF abroad - clinics, costs and packages

-The basic two indicators for a donor egg treatment cycle are the medical history and the age of the recipient.
+The basic two indicators for an IVF with donor eggs cycle are the medical history and the age of the recipient.
 However, some patients choose the donor egg IVF treatment because of a higher pregnancy rate.
 Usually, patients going through egg donor programs may expect a better chance to become parents than patients using their own eggs – depending on the women’s age.
 The reason is “quality eggs” which are received from young, healthy egg donors.

 What is the age limit for IVF with donor eggs?

-What are the types of donor egg programs?
+What are the types of IVF with donor egg programs?

 - Double donation programs – the sperm from a bank is used instead of your partner, and donor eggs from young women.
 In that case, you may expect a higher number of embryos but the “genetic link” between child and parents will be missing as both partner and women gametes come from donors.

 At EggDonationFriends IVF clinics listing pages, you can find out which overseas infertility centers perform which type of program, to what extent effectively, and at what cost.